At Home on an Unruly Planet

 —Annalee Newitz, author of Four Lost Cities: A Secret History of the Urban Age

-“Ostrander’s book reminds us that home isn’t a place so much as a process: a radical act of continuous creation and renewal.”
+“Ostrander visits with communities on the front lines of climate change and comes away with stories of hope, hardship, and resilience.
+Her book reminds us that home isn’t a place so much as a process: a radical act of continuous creation and renewal.”

 —Jessica Bruder, New York Times bestselling author of Nomadland: Surviving America in the Twenty-First Century